The National Health Service Corps (NHSC) Rural Community LRP is for providers working to combat the opioid epidemic in the nation’s rural communities.

 Maternity Care Target Areas

-In addition to awarding loan repayment program participants in HPSAs, we also will use designated Maternity Care Target Area (MCTA) scoring to distribute maternity care health professionals.
-MCTAs are located within primary care HPSAs.
+In addition to awarding loan repayment program participants who serve in HPSAs, we also will use designated Maternity Care Target Area (MCTA) scores to distribute maternity care health professionals.

 Maternity care health professionals are obstetricians/gynecologists, family medicine physicians who practice obstetrics on a regular basis, and certified nurse midwives.
-Maternity care health professionals will be awarded using either the primary care HPSA or the MCTA score of their site, whichever is higher.
-Maternity care health professionals serving exclusively in mental HPSAs are not eligible to apply to the NHSC Rural Community Loan Repayment Program.
+Maternity care health professionals serving exclusively in mental HPSAs are not eligible to apply to the NHSC Rural Community LRP.

 Which loan repayment program fits me best?